-The Group provides long-term incentives which link reward with the long-term success and growth in value of L&G. Long-term incentive awards for most Group staff are conditional on the satisfaction of total shareholder return ("TSR") performance conditions which clearly aligns reward to the interests of shareholders and provides a degree of risk management (TSR reflects both underlying financial performance and the market's assessment of the quality and sustainability of those earnings).
+The Group provides long-term incentives which link reward with the long-term success and growth in value of L&G. Long-term incentive awards for most Group staff are conditional on the satisfaction of total shareholder return ("TSR"), Dividends Per Share, Earnings Per Share and Return on Equity performance conditions which clearly aligns reward to the interests of shareholders and provides a degree of risk management (TSR reflects both underlying financial performance and the market's assessment of the quality and sustainability of those earnings).